 Monitoring the Future is a research program conducted at the University of Michigan’s Institute for Social Research under a series of grants from the National Institute on Drug Abuse.
 The study comprises several ongoing series of annual surveys of nationally representative samples of 8th-, 10th-, and 12th-grade students, and high school graduates followed into adulthood.
 Read.

-The American College Health Association’s National College Health Assessment (NCHA) is a nationally recognized survey that assists colleges and universities collect data about their students’ health habits, including alcohol, tobacco, and other drug use; mental health; and personal safety and violence.
+The American College Health Association’s National College Health Assessment is a nationally recognized survey that assists colleges and universities collect data about their students’ health habits, including alcohol, tobacco, and other drug use; mental health; and personal safety and violence.
 Read.

 The National College Athletics Association’s quadrennial report provides current and historical information concerning levels of student-athlete drug and alcohol use.
 The studies also analyze why student-athletes do or do not use specific substances, when they started to use drugs, and their attitudes regarding drug use and drug testing.
 Read.